-Park City Connect bridges Salt Lake City and Park City; reaching Deer Valley and Park City (including the Canyons Village side).
+Park City Connect bridges Salt Lake City and Park City; reaching Park City, Deer Valley and Canyons sections of the resort.
 Salt Lake City stops include Salt Lake Central Station and the University of Utah.

 UTA also offers a Ski Bus Service which connects the four ski resorts of Alta, Brighton, Solitude and Snowbird with the Salt Lake City valley.
 This service typically runs from mid-December to mid-April.

 Elevated Transit provides a daily bus service between Salt Lake City and Richfield with multiple stops en-route.
-You can also add stops and connections to visit Blanding the “Gateway to Canyon Country” or Utah State Eastern in Price (home of the Prehistoric Museum) using the Elevated Transit service.
+You can also add stops and connections to visit Blanding the “Gateway to Canyon Country” or Utah State Eastern in Price using the Elevated Transit service.

 Utah is known for its recreation opportunities, from hiking in five national parks to skiing The Greatest Snow on Earth® to white-water rafting down the mighty Colorado River.
 But did you know all of these attractions and activities are accessible to people of all ability levels?
 For information on accessibility in Utah for those with disabilities, please read more at our Accessibility page, which provides links and resources for adaptive recreation throughout Utah, as well as a list of must-do activities.
 For more information, visit www.accessut.org, and www.dspd.utah.gov.